educastellano/qr-code/README.md

 5. Submit a pull request :D

 ## Changelog
+* v1.2.0 July 12, 2023
+    * Support for any CSS unit in HTML generated codes.
 * v1.1.0 November 15, 2022
     * Support for custom styles with the `::part` CSS pseudo-element
 * v1.0.0 July 13, 2018